Bowie's 'Starman' and other out-of-this-world songs for a spacewalk

 Instead, open another tab for YouTube and treat yourself to a celestial soundtrack.
 We've curated one for you below that you can add on to.

-Let's begin our set with Spiritualized's 1997 song "jLadies and Gentlemen, We Are Floating in Space
+Let's begin our set with Spiritualized's 1997 song "Ladies and Gentlemen, We Are Floating in Space

 ."
 A sci-fi-tinged waltz, it's a soothing hymn to love, something that people down here on Earth too often overlook, much as the plowman